Label (TV series)

 Label is a 2023 Tamil-language television series directed by Arunraja Kamaraj who co-wrote the script with Jeyachandra Hashmi for Disney+ Hotstar.
-The film talks about Article 20 of the Indian Constitution.
+The series talks about Article 20 of the Indian Constitution.
 The principal cast of the series includes Jai, Tanya Hope, Mahendran and Harishankar Narayanan.
 The series premiered on 10 November 2023 and consists of ten episodes.

 Synopsis

 The story revolves around the protagonist (Jai) struggle to reach his desired identity and overcoming the identity society has labelled him with.

 Production

 Development

 The series is produced by AJ Prabhakaran under the Muthamizh Padaippagam with ARK Entertainment.
 Arunraja Kamaraj of Nenjuku Needhi (2022) fame, was roped in to direct the series which he co wrote with Jeyachandra Hashmi.
 The cinematography was handled by Dinesh Krishnan, editing by Raja Arumugam, Music by Sam C. S.

 Casting

 Tamil actor Jai was cast main role.
 This is his second role in a limited series.
 Actress Tanya Hope plays the female lead alongside his.
 In end of March 2023, Actor Mahendran joined the cast.
 This is his debut role in a limited series.